Errorname/prisma-multi-tenant/docs/Getting_Started.md

 Welcome to `prisma-multi-tenant`!

-In this documentation, we will follow a step-by-step tutorial on how to add multi-tenancy to your application, and how to develop and deploy on your tenants.
+In this documentation, you will follow a step-by-step tutorial on how to add multi-tenancy to your application and how to develop and deploy on your tenants.

 **Table of content:**